Project: Health Engagement Leading to Prevention

-The residents of Arrowhead Apartments in Asheville, NC are a combination of seniors, disabled and formerly unhoused individuals.
-This type of subsidized housing facility is not uncommon in the US.
-The residents here are on limited budgets, have a higher incidence of chronic disease, and are at greater risk for a shortened life expectancy.
-Many residents are eligible to receive services from social services and healthcare organizations.
-The wicked problem is that residents face barriers to access these services, including social service programs, healthcare, transportation coordination, and health education.
-So, though eligible for services which may impact health and ability to remain independent in the community, many residents are not connected to them.
+For example, the residents of Arrowhead Apartments in Asheville are a combination of seniors, disabled and formerly unhoused individuals.
+This type of subsidized housing facility is not uncommon in the U.S. Residents are on limited budgets, have a higher incidence of chronic disease, and are at greater risk for a shortened life expectancy.
+Many residents are eligible to receive services from social services and healthcare organizations which may impact health and their ability to remain independent in the community.
+However, residents face barriers to access these services.
+So even though they are eligible, many residents are not connected to them.

 Our approach is to connect care and resources to residents by training community health workers and community nurses embedded in the community.